WINDY-WINDWARD/LogSeq_notes/pages/OOMD.md

 							- for each actor list the fundamentally different ways the actor can interact with the system.
 							- each use case should represent a kind of service that the system provides.
 						- find initial and final events
-							- use cases do not represent the
+							- use cases do not represent the behavior correctly.
+							- so we have to  use execution
 						- prepare normal scenarios
 						- add variation and exception scenarios
 						- find external event